 - Start researching Traits as soon as you can because it takes a long, long time

 Help out at Dolmens.
 When you see and hear a giant chain and anchor drop from the sky, the spot where it lands – a “dolmen” – is about to be the site of a brief but very intense battle.
 These small battlegrounds are an outstanding way to practice your combat skills and level up.
-Just be sure that when you are new, you only approach dolmens where a bunch of other players are around; a new player cannot survive a dolmen battle alone, and even veteran players would find them difficult.
-There are three dolmens in Alik’r Desert that always have lots of other players present; try them, or you may prefer the three dolmens in Auridon, which usually have several players helping but are not quite so chaotic.
-You do not need to communicate with the other players, and no one will pay you any attention; just show up and start shooting when the bad guys appear and collect your rewards from the chest when all have been defeated.
+Just be sure that when you are new, you only approach dolmens where a bunch of other players are around; a new player cannot survive a dolmen battle alone, and even veteran players find them difficult without assistance.
+There are three dolmens in Alik’r Desert that always have lots of other players present; try them, but I prefer the three dolmens in Auridon, which usually have several players helping but are not quite so chaotic.
+You do not need to communicate with the other players, and no one will pay you any attention; just show up; when the bad guys appear, start shooting; and collect your rewards from the chest when all have been defeated.

 What About Those Other People?